 This first exhibition on ‘The Road Through History’, sponsored by the Heritage Lottery Fund, traces the origins of Towcester from the Stone Age through the Bronze and Iron Ages right to the end of the Roman occupation.
 When you visit you will be able to discover more about significant events in Towcester’s past including when the first people settled in Towcester, the dramatic changes brought by the arrival of the Romans and the Boudicca uprising against the Romans.
 The exhibition contains an exciting series of displays telling the story including:

 If you would like to learn more about the defeat of Boudicca’s rebellion in 61 AD then download The Defeat of Boudicca’s Rebellion.
 This fascinating book, written by local military historian Martin Marix-Evans, explains his theory that the battle took place just south of Towcester at Cuttle Mill and also includes a guide to public footpaths that visitors can use to see the site for themselves.

-Continue the ‘Road through History’ with our new exhibition, sponsored by the Heritage Lottery Fund.
-This second exhibition will continue the story from the end of Roman Empire through the Anglo Saxon, Norman, Medieval eras to the Civil War and the Great Fire of Towcester.
+Continue the ‘Road through History’ with our second stage to the exhibition, sponsored by the Heritage Lottery Fund.
+This exhibition continues the story from the end of Roman Empire through the Anglo Saxon, Norman, Medieval eras to the Civil War and the Great Fire of Towcester.
 You can learn more about key characters from Towcester’s past including, Archdeacon William Sponne and the infamous Sir Richard Empson, and find out more about all the Civil War battles and skirmishes that took place in the area around Towcester.
-The exhibition will feature:
+The exhibition features: